Jongmin-Jason-Jung/Jongmin-Jason-Jung.github.io/index.md

 Fields of interest : Health Economics,  Applied Microeconomics, Econometrics

-My research applies microeconometric methods to evaluate how health-policy and program design shape physical activity and health outcomes among older adults.
+My research applies microeconometric methods to evaluate how health policy and program design shape physical activity and health outcomes among older adults.
 I study the behavioral and structural determinants of fitness-benefit uptake and estimate the causal impacts of Medicare Advantage fitness programs and related health-promotion initiatives on seniors’ exercise behavior and healthy aging.

 - CV: [download](/files/Jung_CV.pdf)